 Example from Finna:

 Use search phrases if you want to search for an exact phrase (two or more words in a specific order).
-Search engines search phrases marked with quotation marks in the given order and form.
-For example compound words such as social media or management models would need quotation marks around them in a search.
+Search engines will search phrases marked with quotation marks in the given order and form.
+For example, compound words such as social media or management models would need quotation marks around them in a search.

 Add quotation marks around the search phrase, for example "social media", "management models".